Pygmalion and Galatea (play): Critical reception

+Revivals

+Revivals included an 1883 production in New York starring Mary Anderson as Galatea, an 1883–84 revival at the Lyceum Theatre, again with Anderson, and an 1888 production at the Lyceum Theatre, with Julia Neilson as Cynisca.

+In 1918, the Forest Theater in Carmel-by-the-Sea, California, hosted a production of Pygmalion and Galatea, where Herbert Heron played Pygmalion, Katharine Cooke was Galatea and John Northern Hilliard portrayed Chrysos; Hilliard directed.

+Legacy

-In 2012, biologist Fred Sander used the play "as a 'hook' to explore the ethics and science of cloning" in his book Created In Our Own Images.com.
-Sander wrote: "Gilbert’s drama not only anticipates psychoanalysis in the 20th century, but also, written a hundred years before the discovery of stem cells, it metaphorically resonates with the 21st century of genomic medicine. ...
+In 2012, biologist Fred Sander used the play "as a 'hook' to explore the ethics and science of cloning" in his book Created in Our Own Images.com.
+Sander wrote: "Gilbert's drama not only anticipates psychoanalysis in the 20th century, but also, written a hundred years before the discovery of stem cells, it metaphorically resonates with the 21st century of genomic medicine. ...
 Gilbert's comedy ... points to new biological, psychological, social, and ethical issues raised by the ... sequencing of the genome and the explosion of stem cell research."